Sex trafficking: Asia

 The key hubs for both source transportation and destination of the sub-region of Asia include India, Japan, South Korea and Thailand.
 India is a major hub for trafficked Bangladeshi and Nepali women.
 In India itself, there are an estimated 3 million sex workers, 40% of whom are trafficked children, mostly girls from ethnic minorities and lower castes.
 In Thailand, 800,000 children under the age of 16 were involved in prostitution in 2004.
 Also, according to UNICEF and the International Labour Organization there are 40,000 child prostitutes in Sri Lanka.
 Thailand and India are in the top five countries with the highest rates of child prostitution.
-The 2014 Global Slavery Index (GSI) says that there are about 36 million victims of trafficking in the world, and nearly two-thirds of the people are from Asia.
-Pakistan, Indonesia, China, India, and Bangladesh are in the top 10 for countries with the largest number of trafficking victims around the world.
-India is at the top of the list with 14 million victims, China comes in second with 3.2 million victims, and Pakistan comes in at third with 2.1 million victims.
 Cambodia is also a transit, source, and a destination country for trafficking.
 36% of trafficked victims in Asia are children, while 64% are adults.